 The Reformation Project posits that male same-sex intercourse was prohibited because it “subverted patriarchal gender norms of male dominance in a society that devalued women” (Vines, 2019).
 TRP refers to uncited writings by scholars Saul Olyan and Daniel Boyarin suggesting that Leviticus 18:22 and 20:13 specifically prohibited male same-sex anal intercourse rather than all same-sex acts.
 “That act was seen as uniquely degrading to men, as it placed them in the socially inferior, ‘female’ role” (Vines, 2019).
-Again, we see a relative ethic at play here in which the attitudes held in antiquity serve as the basis of an action’s morality.
+Again, we see a relative ethic at play here in which social attitudes—rather than God’s Word—serve as the basis of morality.

 In response, three points can be made.
 First, as regards the biblical prohibition on same-sex relations, the fact that Leviticus specifically prohibits one male same-sex act rather than all same-sex acts seems to be a distinction without a difference.
-Second, the assertion that the male same-sex prohibitions in Leviticus were given because of cultural concerns about gender roles does not seem supported by Scripture’s overall teaching on sexual morality.
-The impetus of cultural gender roles appears to be an anachronism that applies modern attitudes toward gender norms to ancient texts.
+Second, the assertion that the male same-sex prohibitions in Leviticus were given because of cultural concerns about gender roles has no Scriptural basis and is not supported by the Bible’s overall teaching on sexual morality.
+The impetus of cultural gender roles is an anachronism that applies modern attitudes toward gender norms to ancient texts.
 This line of reasoning also misses the fact that, in the area of moral responsibility, Christians recognize an obligation to God.
 “A sexual relationship is not confined to just two persons: it also involves God, the Creator and Lord of us all, who for His own good purposes made us the sexual beings that we are” (Holmes, 2007, p.
 114).
 Third, the reason behind any biblical command or prohibition, while of interest and worth knowing, does not affect whether or not we ought to obey it.
 Even if we suppose TRP’s allegation is true for the sake of argument, it does not change the fact that same-sex relations are prohibited in Holy Scripture.

 The Reformation Project further argues that patriarchal norms shaped the Old Testament text and influenced its teaching on same-sex relations: